 About Chandigarh, India

-Chandigarh is the capital city of the state of Punjab.
-It is the one of the best established cities in post-independence India, and is relatively well organized as compared to the rest of Indian cities.
+Chandigarh is the capital city of the state of Punjab, India.
+It is the one of the best established city of post-independence India, and is relatively well organized as compared to the rest of Indian cities.
 The city is situated at the foothills of the Shivalik range of the Himalayas.
-Because of its high altitude location, the city experiences mild winters and hot summers, making outdoor activities like biking, hiking, and boating easily accessible to both the locals and foreign visitors.
-Due to its low crime rate and highly urban planning, the city has become a key travel spot for visitors around the world.
+Because of its high altitude location, the city experiences mild winters and hot summers, making outdoor activities like biking, hiking, and boating attractive to both the locals and the visitors.
+Due to its low crime rate and highly urban planning, the city has become a major attraction to visitors who come here from around the world.

 Popular Destinations in Chandigarh